nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 Unlike HTTP requests, WebSocket connections are *stateful*.
 What does this mean?
 To use a metaphor - HTTP requests are like a mailbox.
 All requests come in to the same place, and you have to look at the request (e.g., the return address) to know who sent it to you.
 In contrast, WebSocket connections are like building a pipe between a server and the client.
 Instead of all the requests coming in through one place, they're coming in through hundreds of individual pipes.
 When a new request comes through a pipe, you know *who sent the request*, without even looking at the actual request.

 The fact that WebSockets are a *stateful* connection means that the connection between a particular client machine and server must remain constant, otherwise the connection will be broken.
 For example - a *stateless* protocol like HTTP can be served by any of a dozen or more of your Ruby application's servers, but a WebSocket connection must be maintained by a single instance for the duration of the connection.
-This is sometimes called "sticky sessions".
-It also makes load balancing a lot more difficult.
+This is sometimes called "sticky sessions".{% sidenote 2 "As far as I can tell, Action Cable solves this problem using Redis.
+Basically, each Action Cable server instance listens to a Redis pubsub channel.
+When a new message is published, the Action Cable server rebroadcasts that message to all connected clients.
+Because all of the Action Cable servers are connected to the same Redis instance, everyone gets the message." %} It also makes load balancing a lot more difficult.
 However, in return, you don't need to use cookies or session IDs.

 ### No data frames